-Let’s take a look at the logo of the nuBranch website to illustrate a better way to name a logo image:
+Let’s take the logo of the nuBranch website to illustrate a better way to name a logo image:

-Adding the main business activities to the filename can help provide a strong signal to a search engine letting it know what the site is about.
+Adding the main business activities to the filename can help provide a strong signal to a search engine about what the site is about.

 2) Logo Alt Text

 As we discussed earlier, the Alternative Text is an attribute of the IMG tag that is meant to provide a textual description of the image.
 It’s also an opportunity to include important keywords we want our website to rank for, including the location of the business.

 Looking at the nuBranch website again, let’s examine the ALT text of the logo image:

 <img src="/images/nubranch-web-design-local-seo-logo.png" alt="Web Design & Local SEO, Toronto" />

 Just like the filename, the Alt text sends a strong signal to search engines, helping them understand what the website is about.